nolanbrown/appsendr-mac/README.md

 # Appsendr is currently shutdown!
 I had to shut off the service after my bill went from $26 -> $2.2k -> $30k in a month.
-Someone was doing something nefarious and it's going to take time to track down what exactly happened.
+The service was not hacked but someone was doing something nefarious with S3 downloads and it's going to take time to track down what exactly happened.
 I apoligize for any inconvience this may cause you.

 # AppSendr